An Overview of Asymptotic Normality in Stochastic Blockmodels: Cluster Analysis and Inference

-\end{theorem} Obtaining the above result follows from matching notation, observing that the eigenvalues of $\rho_n ZBZ\t$ grow at order $n\rho_n$, noting that the standard deviation of each entry is bounded by $\rho_n^{1/2}$, and the fact that $U$ is $\mu$-incoherent with $\mu = O(1)$ when $n_k \asymp n_l$ (e.g.,~see \cref{eq:dif}).
-A slightly stronger result can also be stated which yields exact recovery down to the optimal information-theoretic threshold including explicit constants; see Theorem~4.5.1 in \citet{chen_spectral_2021} for details.
+\end{theorem} Obtaining the above result follows from matching notation, observing that the eigenvalues of $\rho_n ZBZ\t$ grow at order $n\rho_n$, noting that the standard deviation of each entry is bounded by $\rho_n^{1/2}$, and the fact that $U$ is $\mu$-incoherent with $\mu = O(1)$ when $n_k \asymp n_l$ (see \cref{eq:dif}).
+A slightly stronger result can also be stated which yields exact recovery down to the optimal information-theoretic threshold including explicit constants; see Theorem~4.5.1 in \citet{chen_spectral_2021}.

-The sparsity factor $\rho_n$ is used to control graph density, balanced against graph size, where often $\rho_n \to 0$ but $n\rho_n \to \infty$.
-If $n\rho_n \ll \log(n)$, then it is well-known that the adjacency matrix will no longer concentrate about $P$ in spectral norm due to disconnectivity, and if $n\rho_n \gtrsim \log(n)$, then $\| A - P \| \lesssim \sqrt{n\rho_n}$ with high probability (see e.g.,~\citet{lei_consistency_2015} or Remark~3 of \citet{bandeira_sharp_2016}, and see \citet{lu_spectra_2013} for analogous results about the Laplacian).
-Furthermore, the information-theoretic limit to achieve perfect clustering is in the regime $n\rho_n \asymp \log(n)$ with explicit constant determined in some important special cases; see \citet{abbe_community_2018}.
+The sparsity term $\rho_n$ is used to control graph density, balanced against graph size, where often $\rho_n \to 0$ but $n\rho_n \to \infty$.
+If $n\rho_n \ll \log(n)$, then it is well-known that the adjacency matrix will no longer concentrate about $P$ in spectral norm due to disconnectedness of the underlying graph, whereas if $n\rho_n \gtrsim \log(n)$, then $\| A - P \| \lesssim \sqrt{n\rho_n}$ with high probability (see \citet{lei_consistency_2015} or Remark~3 of \citet{bandeira_sharp_2016}.
+See also \citet{lu_spectra_2013} for results concerning the Laplacian).
+Furthermore, the information-theoretic limit to achieve perfect clustering is in the regime $n\rho_n \asymp \log(n)$ with explicit constant determined in some important special cases \citep{abbe_community_2018}.